Pythm/ad-ElectricalManagement/README.md

 > It is nessesary to restart probably both Home Assistant and Appdaemon and in cases also reboot of vehicle to reestablish communications with Tesla API on occations.
 For now I have found it is needed after any service visits and also changes/reconfiguration of integration in Home Assistant.
 For instance if you need to update API key.

 ## Climate
+Here you configure climate entities that you want to control based on outside temperature and electricity price.

+> For HVAC and other climate entities that is not very power consuming you should check out [Climate Commander](https://github.com/Pythm/ad-ClimateCommander).
+That app is based around the same logic with outside temperature, but more automated to keep a constant inside temperature.

-entites are defined under `climate` and set the temperature based on the outside temperature.
-You configure it either by `name` or with the entity ID as `heater`, and the app will attempt to find consumption sensors or you can define current consumption using the `consumptionSensor` for the current consumption, and `kWhconsumptionSensor` for the total kWh that the climate has used.
+CLimate entites are defined under `climate` and set the temperature based on the outside temperature.
+You configure it either by `name` or with the entity ID as `heater`, and the app will attempt to find consumption sensors based on some default zwave naming, or you can define current consumption using the `consumptionSensor` for the current consumption, and `kWhconsumptionSensor` for the total kWh that the climate has used.

+> [!IMPORTANT]
+> If no `consumptionSensor` or `kWhconsumptionSensor` is found or configured the app will log with warning to your appdaemon log, or the log you define in app configuration.

 If the heater does not have a consumption sensor you can input its `power` in watts.
 The app uses this power to calculate how many heaters to turn down if needed to stay below the maximum kWh usage limit, and together with kWh sensor, it calculate expected available power during chargetime.

 > [!IMPORTANT]
 > If there is no kWh sensor for heater, the calculation of needed power to reach normal operations after saving fails.
 The app still logs total consumption with your power_consumption sensor, but this does not take into acount if the heater has been turned down for longer periodes of time.
 This might affect calculated chargetime.

-### Savings settings
+#### Savings settings
 Savings is calculated based on a future drop in price, with the given `pricedrop`, calculating backward from price drop to save electricity as long as the price is higher than the low price + pricedrop + 5% increase per hour backwards.
 Configure `max_continuous_hours` for how long it can do savings.
 Defaults to 2 hours.
 Hot water boilers and heating cables in concrete are considered "magazines" and can be off for multiple hours before comfort is lost, so configure depending on the magazine for every climate/switch entity.
-You can also define a `on_for_minimum` for how many hours per day the entity needs to heat normally.
+You also define a `on_for_minimum` for how many hours per day the entity needs to heat normally.
 This defaults to 12 hours.

-### Spending settings
+#### Spending settings
 Spend hours occurs before price increases and the temperature is set to the `spend` setting to increse magazine energy.
 The amount per hour price increase to trigger this setting is defined with `priceincrease`.
 Additionally, `low_price_max_continuous_hours` defines how many hours before price increase the magazine needs to fill up with spend setting.